 Fit and Fed is a response to Street Games’ growing body of research on the triple inequalities of holiday hunger, isolation, and inactivity.

-Back in June, WWSET managed to obtain £3000 from Red Kite Housing Community Housing and £2000 from a Tesco funding scheme to be able to fund our Fit & Fed summer pilot project, so we could help the local children of High Wycombe.
-We have now received further funding from Wycombe District Council in order to keep the sessions going in both the Christmas and February holidays.
+Back in June 2017, WWSET managed to obtain £3000 from Red Kite Housing Community Housing and £2000 from a Tesco funding scheme to be able to fund our Fit & Fed summer pilot project, so we could help the local children of High Wycombe.
+We have now been fortunate to have received further funding from Housing associations Red Kite and Paradigm, Ellas Kitchen, Marsh and Micklefield Big Local, Wycombe District Council, in order to keep the sessions going since the summer pilot and continue to develop and grow the project.
+Since last year we have manged to expand to include a new hub at Beechview Academy and add on an after school club at the academy to increase our offering.

-The Fit & Fed project looked to help families that felt the pinch around the holidays, working with local organisations such as Red Kite, Empower to Cook and Khepera to provide children and their families with cooking tutorials, fun physical activities and a free meal for the whole family, ensuring children went back to school fit and healthy.
+The Fit & Fed project looks to help families that “feel the pinch”, working with two CIC’s, Empower to Cook and Khepera to provide children and their families with cooking tutorials, fun physical activities and a free meal for the whole family, ensuring children went back to school fit and healthy.

 It is staggering to think 60% of families with an annual income of less than £25,000 can’t always afford food during the holidays, and that young person loses up to 80% of their fitness during the school summer holidays.
 Something we hoped the Fit and Fed Project will reduce and bring our community together at the same time.